 Mariana Lima Becker – Doctoral Student, Curriculum & Instruction

-Itzel Gallindo is the Primary School Director of Notre Dame Academy in Milwaukee, Wisconsin.
-Before joining Notre Dame, Ms. Gallindo spent three years at Next Door as the literacy coach and the kindergarten curriculum leader.
+Itzel Gallindo is the primary school director of Notre Dame Academy in Milwaukee, Wis.
+Before joining Notre Dame, she spent three years at Next Door as the literacy coach and the kindergarten curriculum leader.
 Prior to Next Door, she was a bilingual teacher in the Milwaukee Public Schools at the high-performing La Escuela Fratney Elementary School.
-Gallindo focused her thesis on dual-language and is trained in the Danielson framework for coaching.
-Gallindo earned her Bachelor of Arts from Marquette University and her Masters of Art in Literacy/ESL and Master of Science in Educational Leadership from Cardinal Stritch University.
+Itzel focused her thesis on dual language and is trained in the Danielson framework for coaching.
+She earned a bachelor's degree from Marquette University and master's degrees in literacy/English as a Second Language and educational leadership from Cardinal Stritch University.

 Martin Scanlan – Associate Professor, Educational Leadership & Higher Education